vannes1312/BePretty/documentation/intro.md

 ## Scope

-BeautyMe is a booking web application for beauty services, such as hair styling, hair removal, make-up, spa etc. Within one minute, and only five clicks away, you can book an appointment with a beauty proffessional, or buy beauty products, such as shampoos or taning oils.
+BePretty is a booking web application for beauty services, such as hair styling, hair removal, make-up, spa etc. Within one minute, and only five clicks away, you can book an appointment with a beauty proffessional, or buy beauty products, such as shampoos or taning oils.

 ## Glossary